 The kids and I hit both recently and found them to be well stocked…and well worth the visit!

-Tees from $4, and tons of out-of-season but still perfectly useful items at giveaway prices.We also found Magicband bling- $13 at the parks- for $1.99.
+We stocked up on tees from $4 and tons of out-of-season but still perfectly useful items at giveaway prices.We also found Magicband bling- $13 at the parks- for $1.99.
 I grabbed a bunch of those for gifts to give to Disney loving friends.
 I gave each of my kids $10 to spend.
 My son updated his Vinylmation collection for $4 each ($14 at the parks) and my daughter picked up a Perry the Platypus pillow pet for $10 that is $33 on site.

 Disney Outlet Pin Trading Tips

-Speaking of pins- we have a holiday tradition in our family involving Disney pins.
-When the kids were 4 and 7 their Christmas surprise was a trip to Disney World.
+Speaking of pins, we have a holiday tradition in our family involving Disney pins.
+When the kids were 4 and 7, their Christmas surprise was a trip to Disney World.
 To get them in the spirit the “Elves” put a daily Disney pin into their advent calendars.
-The kids are now 10 and 13 and still look for the pins every December morning.
+The kids are now 11 and 15 and still look for the pins every December morning.
 Thank goodness for the Disney outlet so the Elves can stock up on the cheap!

 New to Disney Pin Trading?
 Check out Traveling Mom’s Tips for first time pin traders.